DaveBenham/VenomModules/README.md

 ## Rhythm Explorer
 ![Rhythm Explorer module image](doc/RhythmExplorer.PNG)
-Rhythm Explorer is a trigger sequencer that randomly generates repeating patterns on demand.
+Rhythm Explorer is a trigger sequencer that stochastically generates repeating patterns on demand.
 It is heavily inspired by the Vermona randomRHYTHM Eurorack module, though no attempt was made to exactly replicate that module's features.

 ### Basic Operation
 Rhythm Explorer looks complicated, but it is very simple to quickly begin creating interesting rhythms.
 Starting from the default initial settings, patch a 24 ppqn clock into the CLOCK input, and patch any combination of the GATEs, OR, XOR ODD, or XOR 1 outputs to your favorite drum modules.
 Adjust some of the sliders to something greater than 0, but less than 100, and press the RUN button.
 A repeating rhythm should emerge, which can be modulated by adjusting the sliders.
 Each time you press the DICE button you will get a brand new pattern that can be modulated via the sliders.